mozillascience/PaperBadger/README.md

     ```
 Ask @acabunoc for `BADGES_SECRET`.
 Our custom BadgeKit API code can be found [here](https://github.com/acabunoc/badgekit-api).

-5. Run `node app.js`, and open up `http://localhost:5000/` in your favourite web browser!
+5. Run `npm start`, and open up `http://localhost:5000/` in your favourite web browser!

 ### Contributing